More detailed articles covering: A return to early church worship and message:

 Christians are a kingdom of priests all of whom are anointed with the Holy Spirit and are gifted to contribute.

-No one person, nor just a few, have a monopoly on having a godly input into the meeting, but that doesn’t mean that everyone has to contribute.
+No one person, nor just a few, has a monopoly on giving godly input into the meeting, but that doesn’t mean that everyone has to contribute.

 Multi-voiced worship is not necessarily spontaneous worship.

-The worship meeting may be prepared by a number of people in advance.
+The worship meeting may be prepared by several people in advance.

 Teachers of the Word need to study and prepare for sharing a teaching.